cronkitedata/dataj/content/weeks/week01-2.md

 This lab is geared at learning how to read and view journalism as a writer and producer, by closely examining HOW a story was conceived and executed rather than whether you liked it or thought it was "good".
 This is designed to orient you toward the "reporting" part of the data reporting equation.

-"[Putting the "j" back in "data journalism"](https://cronkitedata.github.io/cronkite-docs/general/07-the-j-in-data-journalism.html).
-This quick tipsheet goes through how to read a story as a writer, as well as how to look for news in data.
+* Chapter 1, Course textbook: Reading like a writer.
+Generally, when I assign these textbook chapters, you are not required to study the works listed in the additional reading or exercise sections unless I specifically assign them.

-"[The Disproportionate Risk of Driving While Black](https://www.nytimes.com/2015/10/25/us/racial-disparity-traffic-stops-driving-black.html)", Sharon LaFraniere and Andrew Lehren, New York TImes, October 2015.
+* "[The Disproportionate Risk of Driving While Black](https://www.nytimes.com/2015/10/25/us/racial-disparity-traffic-stops-driving-black.html)", Sharon LaFraniere and Andrew Lehren, New York TImes, October 2015.
 We'll review this story in a group exercise on Wednesday, so be sure to review it fully.
 Pay attention to the data sources, the way that they were analyzed, and the writing and graphics, and the examples used.
 If great journalism is "the selection, not the compression, of facts," then think about how those facts and examples might have been found and why they were selected.
 After class, I'll provide an annotated version that goes through some of the sources and questions.

 ### Self-help for the numeracy quiz